CMU-Perceptual-Computing-Lab/openpose/doc/03_python_api.md

 ## Exporting Python OpenPose
-Note: This step is only required if you are moving the `*.py` files outside their original location, or writting new `*.py` scripts outside `build/examples/tutorial_api_python`.
+Note: This step is only required if you are moving the `*.py` files outside their original location, or writing new `*.py` scripts outside `build/examples/tutorial_api_python`.

 Ubuntu/OSX: